punk-security/smbeagle/README.md

                                      file by providing filepath -e, --elasticsearch-host           (Group: output) Output results to elasticsearch by providing elasticsearch
-                                     hostname (port is set to 9200
-                                     automatically)
+                                     hostname (default port is 9200 , but can be overridden) --elasticsearch-port               (Default: 9200) Define the elasticsearch
-  -f, --fast                         Enumerate only one files permissions per
+                                     custom port if required -f, --fast                         Enumerate only one files permissions per directory
-                                     directory
+  -l, --scan-local-shares            Scan the local shares on this machine -D, --disable-network-discovery    Disable network discovery -n, --network                      Manually add network to scan (multiple
+                                     accepted)
+  -N, --exclude-network              Exclude a network from scanning (multiple
+                                     accepted)
-  -l, --scan-local-drives            Scan local drives on this machine -L, --exclude-local-shares         Do not scan local drives on this machine -D, --disable-network-discovery    Disable network discovery -n, --network                      Manually add network to scan -N, --exclude-network              Exclude a network from scanning -h, --host                         Manually add host to scan -H, --exclude-host                 Exclude a host from scanning -q, --quiet                        Disable unneccessary output -v, --verbose                      Give more output -m, --max-network-cidr-size        (Default: 20) Maximum network size to scan
+  -h, --host                         Manually add host to scan -H, --exclude-host                 Exclude a host from scanning -q, --quiet                        Disable unneccessary output -S, --exclude-share                Do not scan shares with this name (multiple
+                                     accepted)
+  -s, --share                        Only scan shares with this name (multiple
+                                     accepted)
+  -E, --exclude-hidden-shares        Exclude shares ending in $ -v, --verbose                      Give more output -m, --max-network-cidr-size        (Default: 20) Maximum network size to scan
                                      for SMB Hosts